MapsPeople/documentation/products/fast-track-maptemplate/configuration/query-parameters.md

 # Query Parameters

-The Map Template supports using query parameters for all the properties provided by the `MapsIndoorsMap` component.&#x20;
+The Map Template supports using query parameters for all the properties provided by the `MapsIndoorsMap` component if the `supportsUrlParameters` property is set to true.&#x20;

+In addition, the Web component and the React component also support using the URL parameters if the `supports-url-parameters` attribute or the `supportsUrlParameters` prop is set to `true`.&#x20;

 The supported query parameters are the following:&#x20;